MPHimperial/mphimperial.github.io/index.md

 ## Value of preparation prior to your MPH <a name="general_advice"></a>

-The term 1 modules will give you a solid foundation in epidemiology and statistics and in coding with R. You will also learn key principles in research methods and of public health practice.
-One of the strengths of our MPH is the strength of our Statistics module, where you learn Statistical concepts and to perform analysis using R software.
+Your core Statistics module (also called specialisation) will give you a solid foundation in statistics and in coding with R (in term 1 for MPH students and taken during term 2 for GMPH students).
+One of the strengths of our (G)MPH is the strength of our Statistics module, where you learn Statistical concepts and to perform analysis using R software.
 This is also a challenge, since it is fast-paced.
 Our students have a diverse range of backgrounds, and there will always be some students with little or no experience of Statistics.
 Many of our students have never written a line of code in any software language.
-The modules start with the basics and, if you work hard, you will be on a steep learning curve and will reach a high level of understanding by the end of term 1.
+This module starts with the basics and, if you work hard, you will be on a steep learning curve and will reach a high level of understanding by the end of your Statistcs module.

-With that said, you have the opportunity to lower the gradient of your learning curve by doing some preparatory study ahead of the course, in Statistics and in R coding in particular.
+With that said, you have the opportunity to lower the gradient of your learning curve by doing some preparatory study ahead of the course, in Statistics and in R coding.
 This page aims to give you some pointers on how to spend that pre-course preparation time.

 Before you come, **we ask you to install R/ Rstudio onto your computers**, and check that you can run a couple of commands.
-We also recommend that you take some time to learn some Statistics, especially if you do not know or remember what p-values or confidence intervals.
+We also recommend that you take some time to learn some Statistics, especially if you do not know or remember the interpretation of p-values and confidence intervals.

 ## Essential: Setting up your computer for R <a name="cpu_setup"></a>

-You are required to **install R and R studio** before you start your G/MPH.
+You are required to **install R and R studio** before you start your (G)MPH.
 Here's what you need to do.
 You will be using R for your Statistics module, and some of you will also use it for your dissertations. (see [https://www.r-project.org/about.html](https://www.r-project.org/about.html)).

 **The following are written directions for installing R and R studio.
 If you prefer to watch online videos for this purpose, then note that the following guides you through this process: [Free R Tutorial - R Basics - R Programming Language Introduction](https://www.udemy.com/course/r-basics/)** (no need to pay - enroll for free)